hynprk/How-a-Bike-Share-Navigates-Speedy-Success/README.md

 * Annual members use the bikes 14% more on average than casual riders.
 * On the other hand, casual riders spend 30% more time and travel 4% further than annual members, on average.

-Moving forward, we will take a look at the distribution of users per weekday, as shown in Figure 1.
+Moving forward, we will take a look at the distribution of users per day of week, as shown in Figure 1.

 ![Figure 1](https://github.com/hynprk/How-a-Bike-Share-Navigates-Speedy-Success/blob/main/data_vis/fig1.jpeg)